 We'll explore alternatives at other price points as well.
 Let's get started.

 For example, you can build a site for free with the website builders Wix and Weebly.
-However, each of these free plans is ad-supported.
-To remove third-party ads from your site, you’ll have to upgrade to one of their premium plans.
+However, each of these free plans is ad-supported and requires you to use a subdomain.
+To remove third-party ads from your site and connect a custom domain, you’ll have to upgrade to one of their premium plans.

-The first and most important choice you’ll have to make is whether to use open-source, like WordPress, or proprietary software, like CMS Hub.
-The former is completely free to use, but you’ll have to pay for hosting from a third-party provider.
+The first and most important choice you’ll have to make is whether to use open-source software, like WordPress, or proprietary software, like CMS Hub.

 Let’s look at a specific example to help narrow down that range.
 Say you choose to create your site on WordPress.org.
 You’re a small business looking to get your site up and running as quickly as possible.
 You might sign up for Bluehost’s Starter plan for $2.95 a month, which includes 24/7 live chat support and a free SSL certificate and domain name included for the first year.